-The selector switch [2] changes the energy source of the refrigerator between LP gas ( ♠ ), AC electric ( ☐ ), and DC electric ( ☐ ) and shuts down the refrigerator at the OFF ( ♠ ) position.
+The selector switch [2] changes the energy source of the refrigerator between propane gas (\bullet), AC electric (\frown), and DC electric (\bullet) and shuts down the refrigerator at the OFF (\bullet) position.

 The gas safety valve [3] is built into the control panel.
-As long as a flame is present, the valve is open and allows LP gas to flow into the burner.
-Any loss of flame (empty LP gas tank, blow out, etc.) causes valve to close and stops flow of LP gas.
+As long as a flame is present, the valve is open and allows propane gas to flow into the burner.
+Any loss of flame (empty propane gas tank, blow out, etc.) closes the valve and stops the flow of propane gas.